DigixGlobal/dao-contracts/README.md

 #### Smart Contract Architecture
 ##### Contract Resolver
-All contracts implement the [Resolver Client](https://github.com/DigixGlobal/cacp-contracts/blob/dao/contracts/ResolverClient.sol) contract, and are securely fetched from one [Contract Resolver](https://github.com/DigixGlobal/cacp-contracts/blob/dao/contracts/ContractResolver.sol).
+Most contracts implement the [Resolver Client](https://github.com/DigixGlobal/cacp-contracts/blob/dao/contracts/ResolverClient.sol) contract, whose addresses are securely fetched from one [Contract Resolver](https://github.com/DigixGlobal/cacp-contracts/blob/dao/contracts/ContractResolver.sol).

 ##### Storage Layer
 The Storage layer contracts interact with Ethereum's persistent storage.
 They can only be used publicly to read from `public` functions.
 All the functions that can update the state variables can only be called from specific DigixDAO smart contracts, for example, [this](https://github.com/DigixGlobal/dao-contracts/blob/dev/contracts/storage/DaoStorage.sol#L596) and [this](https://github.com/DigixGlobal/dao-contracts/blob/dev/contracts/storage/DaoFundingStorage.sol#L17).
 We try to include as less as possible logic in contracts under this layer.
 The storage layer contracts are: